gurleyryan/MDEDB/README.md

 - **Metadata Caching** - Intelligent caching of website metadata
 - **Debounced Search** - Optimized search performance with debouncing
 - **CSS-only Animations** - Hardware-accelerated animations without JavaScript frameworks

 ---

+## Deployment

+### Deploying to Vercel

+1. Push your code to GitHub.
+2. Go to [Vercel](https://vercel.com/) and import your repository.
+3. Set the following environment variables in the Vercel dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL`
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+   - `SUPABASE_SERVICE_KEY`
+4. Click "Deploy".

+> **Note:**
+> Make sure your Supabase database and authentication are fully configured before deploying.

+---

+### Troubleshooting

+#### CSS Linting Warnings

+You may see warnings like `Can't validate with unknown variable '--font-ibm-plex'` from the CSS linter.
+These are safe to ignore as long as your custom properties are defined in your CSS (e.g., in `:root`).
+The app uses proper fallback font stacks for all custom font variables.

+---